It Takes Two (American TV series): U.S. television ratings

+Episodes

 Guest stars

 An early episode was notable for featuring a guest appearance by Kim Stanley, upon the veteran actress' return to on-screen work at the time.
 Stanley appeared in the episode "Death Penalty" (October 28, 1982) as the distraught mother of Molly's opposing litigant, a 26-year-old man who was being convicted of murdering six women.
 Molly, who was representing the victims' families, was adamant from the start over wanting the man to receive the death penalty.
 Her feelings on the matter in itself caused a rift at home between her and Sam, who, as a surgeon, took the stance of being sensitive to preserving life.
 Soon after, Molly was visited by the criminal's mother, who pleaded with Molly not to push for the death penalty, since she was convinced that her son's actions were due to mental illness.
 Stanley and Astin playing opposite each other in this episode brought their careers full circle, since both had made their cinematic debut in the 1958 Columbia Pictures film The Goddess.
 The same episode also featured a guest appearance by Scatman Crothers as a humorous 72-year-old patient of Sam's who faces an eighth consecutive surgery.

 Theme song

 The series' theme song was "Where Love Spends the Night", arranged and composed by George Aliceson Tipton (the regular theme and score composer for Witt/Thomas/Harris shows) and performed in a duet by Paul Williams and Crystal Gayle.
 The title track was a soft, lullaby-type tune accentuated with acoustic guitar and backed by a softer version of the orchestral sound Tipton composed for other Witt/Thomas/Harris series.

-Two different cuts of the opening vocal theme were used during It Takes Twos single-season run; the second version had certain lines that were sung by Paul Williams in the first version be sung by Crystal Gayle instead.
+Two different cuts of the opening vocal theme were used during It Takes Twos single-season run; the second version had certain lines that were sung by Crystal Gayle instead of Paul Williams.